google/applied-computing-series/ac1-markdown/manipulating_data/pivot_tables.md

 very helpful.
 Suppose some coworkers at a local company aren't sure if [the hours for which they are each scheduled have been assigned fairly](https://docs.google.com/spreadsheets/d/1wJlGc0z1_LaVy4NccEN65frFBU5grnQ5hCJ-iKmskSc/edit?usp=sharing).
-A table showing each employee, the hours they had been assigned and how often they opened or closed the business could be used to see if there were big differences in assignments, and decide if those assignments were fair.
+A table showing each employee, the hours they had been assigned, and how often they opened or closed the business could be used to see if there were big differences in assignments, and decide if those assignments were fair.